Board of Members

 Ruth managed a number of regional projects, which involved reporting internally and to funding bodies, the control of budgets, marketing and communication and liaison with external stakeholders.
 For example, one of the projects was a regional OLASS project (Offender Learning and Skills Service) working with 12 regional colleges and a Chamber of Commerce and recruiting and managing a team of brokers.
 Ruth was also the Regional Manager for the national Functional Skills Support Programme.

-Gill is currently retired but prior to that has run her own translation agency and taught for 38 years in local secondary schools, originally as a teacher of Modern Foreign Languages and for the last 22 years as the sole Deputy Head Teacher at Selston.
-She has experience as leader of both academic and pastoral systems and during her career has been Child Protection Coordinator, Senco, Advocate for Looked After Children, organised and delivered whole school in-service training to Selston and other schools.
+Gill is currently retired but prior to that ran her own translation agency and taught for 38 years in local secondary schools, originally as a teacher of Modern Foreign Languages and for 22 years as the sole Deputy Head Teacher at Selston.
+She has experience as leader of both academic and pastoral systems and during her career has been Course Director of European Studies, Child Protection Coordinator, Senco and Advocate for Looked After Children.
+She has organised and delivered whole school in-service training to Selston and other schools.
 Gill has also worked as an associate member of the local authority evaluating the provision of summer schools for Gifted and Talented, with local universities to coordinate the provision for trainee teachers and has been responsible for school finance.

-She has experience in working with employers as part of careers provision in school and has represented the school on local community groups (Safer Neighbourhood and Selston Forum).
+She has experience in working with employers as part of careers provision in school and compiled portfolios resulting in the award of Investor in People and Career Mark.
+She has represented the school on local community groups (Safer Neighbourhood and Selston Forum).
 Additionally, as part of senior leadership, she has a vast experience of use of data, strategic planning, quality assurance, and performance management.
 She has held responsibility for premises and facilities management as well as Health and Safety and organised extensive refurbishment of parts of the school.
-Gill moved from leadership to governance on retirement as she is totally committed to Selston High School and wishes to contribute to its future progress.
+Gill moved from leadership to governance on retirement

 Ian is a Chartered Engineer, a Chartered Manager and Managing Director of MTM Products (I.S.P.P.)
 Ltd who are a manufacturer and supplier of bespoke labels, nameplates, graphic overlays, vinyl cut decals and emergency lighting signage.
 Ian is also a past President of East Midlands Chamber of Commerce and a Business Advisor with Young Enterprise.
 Ian represents the British Chambers of Commerce on Promoting Core Maths Senior Advisory Board.
 The aim is to introduce Core Maths as a new post 16 qualification which is very practical and relates to maths skills required for work, life and study.